nathi3712/BMWAuctionPricingChallenge/README.md

 I have also included the dataset from Kaggle.

 Results
-The main findings of the code can be found at the post available here.
+The main findings of the code can be found at the post available in Linkedin: https://www.linkedin.com/pulse/bmw-pricing-challenge-nkosinathi-magagula

 Acknowledgements
 The dataset was issued from Kaggle on the BMW Pricing Challenge.